listing-mirror/knowledge_base/mirror/amazon-to-ebay.md

 *A GIF GOES HERE*

 ### Bulk Templates
 If you have a large amount of listings that need to be fixed, a bulk edit template will be the best way to fix these issues.

-## Listing Creation Process
+Listing Mirror has a slew of different bulk edit templates to meet your needs, but in this case, we'll be using a **Missing Category Specific** template.

+1. On the menubar, click **Listings**, followed by **Bulk Edit Templates**
+2. From the dropdown, select **Missing Category Specific**, select the eBay channel, and click **Download**.
+3. Input your data into the empty yellow cells.
+4. Head back to the **Bulk Edit Templates** page, and upload the sheet.

+*A GIF GOES HERE*

+From there, the data will be input into your eBay listings.
+This should bring them up to eBay's standards, and make them live.